javongrey88/quote_generator_project/README.md

 -holds all the html structure for the program.

 Instructions:
-Run the program in you chosen brower, and click the change quote button to generate a random quote.
+Run the program in your chosen brower, and click the change quote button to generate a random quote.
 There are a total of twenty quotes which will be displayed to the browser randomly.

 Enjoy :)